 What First Time Home Buyers in Oregon Are Up Against in Today’s Market

 Buying your first home isn’t what it used to be, with wage increases failing to keep pace with the housing market.
 It’s even worse in hot markets like Bend, Eugene, and Portland, Oregon.

 According to a recent study, median home prices adjusted for inflation have increased 121% nationwide since 1960.
 Meanwhile, average household income has increased a comparatively insignificant 29%.

 In November 2020, Bend home prices hit a median of $567,500.
 Keep in mind that Bend’s large portion of luxury homes skews the number upward.
-Eugene is significantly less expensive, a median sale price $365,000 the same month.
+Eugene is significantly less expensive, with a median sale price of $365,000 the same month.
 That’s still a good bit higher than the nationwide median of about $300,000.

 Like most buyers, first-time or not, you’re probably looking for a relatively inexpensive move-in ready home in a desirable neighborhood.
 There just aren’t many of them on the market, though.
 When they do get listed, they go fast.
-You’ll most likely have to compromise in terms of location, condition, size, finishes or all of the above.
+You’ll most likely have to compromise in terms of location, condition, size, finishes, or all of the above.

 The good news–for now at least–is that mortgage rates are low.
 In fact, on Dec.
 9, 2020, they tied an all-time low, with conventional 30-year fixed mortgages averaging just 2.99%.

 In Oregon, rates are even lower right now, averaging 2.9% as of publication.
 Mortgage rates may increase slightly heading into 2021, but the Federal Reserve seems unlikely to change course significantly as long as the economic impact of the pandemic remains a concern.